 Forget your business for a bit and focus on building relationships.

 Millennials swarm social media like sharks around a pool of prey.
 To reach millennials, you need to be where they are, and for most, that’s social media.
 But that’s not all.
-Use social media what it’s intended for: connecting and communicating socially.
+Use social media for what it’s intended for: connecting and communicating socially.
 Don’t push, push, push your products.
 Instead, talk to your prospective customers.
 Learn what their apprehensions, goals, and interests are.
 People buy from people, first and foremost.
-When you leave the business out of it sometimes, you open up a comfortable and valuable space to learn invaluable insight about your target customer and you can then better provide what they’re looking for.
+Try to leave the “business” out of your communications and outreach.
+This can open up a comfortable and valuable space to learn invaluable insight about your target customer and you can then better provide what they’re looking for.

 Showcase your community engagement.